 To speak to Nadine or Karen please call 01480 422060.

-My name is Nadine Thomson and I am one of the Placement Liaison Co-ordinators at The College of Animal Welfare (CAW).
+My name is Nadine Thomson and I am the Placement Liaison Manager at The College of Animal Welfare (CAW).
 Completing the National Certificate in Animal Care 25 years ago was just the start of my career with animals.
 Since then I have continued working in the animal care industry for many years including roles in veterinary practice, boarding kennels and being the supervisor at The National Animal Welfare Trust in Watford.

 My main role at CAW is to source placements for both Level 3 Diploma student veterinary nurses and Middlesex BSc Veterinary Nursing students.
 Striving to find the perfect match for both practice and student for around 300 placements each academic year certainly keeps me busy!